 Remove family members from a Family Sharing group on Mac

-If you’re the family organiser, you can remove members from the Family Sharing group.
+If you’re the family organizer, you can remove members from the Family Sharing group.
 After you remove someone, that person may be able to join or set up another family group.
 However, each person can only join two family groups per year.
 (Rejoining a family group or creating a new one counts against this limit.)

 Children under 13 can’t be removed from a family group (age varies by country or region).
 However, you can move a child to another family group.